Raid on Gaborone: The attack

 At about 1:40 am on 14 June, approximately 50 South African soldiers entered Botswana near the Tlokweng border outpost, not far from Bophuthatswana.
 Unconfirmed journalistic reports suggested that the party deployed from Zeerust.
 According to Manuel Olifant, a former policeman involved in the raid, the SADF readied around 50 tanks, helicopters, and fighter jets in Zeerust for use if Botswana retaliated, but they were not used.
 To lead the attack, the SADF employed former operatives of the Selous Scouts, a special regiment of the Rhodesian Security Forces.
 The South Africans drove nine miles to their targets in Gaborone in 18 vans with falsified Botswanan government license plates.
 To prevent retaliation from the BDF, the raiding party cut telephone lines to the local barracks and spread metal tacks on roads to flatten tires of pursuing vehicles.

 The South African apartheid government forces completely destroyed four residences and severely damaged another four and seized documents, arms, and a computer.
 They did not engage BDF forces; they convinced the Botswanan security personnel they encountered during the raid to refrain from intervening.
 Once they had completed their objectives, the South Africans linked up and returned to South Africa, avoiding BDF roadblocks and establishing their own block at the border.
-South African officials claimed that a car with ANC guerillas followed their party and opened fire on them, leading them to destroy the vehicle.
+South African officials claimed that a car with ANC guerrillas followed their party and opened fire on them, leading them to destroy the vehicle.

 Casualties

 The attackers killed 12 people and injured six.
 One South African soldier received minor injuries.
 Witnesses say that civilians were killed despite what SADF reports said at the time.
-Muff Andersson, a former member of MK, said that instead of attacking legitimate military targets, the SADF arbitrarily picked sympathisers of the ANC's anti-apartheid struggle to "teach them a lesson".
-She asserted that the SADF "did not care who was killed."

 A list of the victims follows: